simonambridge/Oracle_to_Cassandra/README.md

 </pre>

-> For each department we store the department id and the name of the department (as a partioning key and a static column for that partitioning key), and then for each department partition key there will be successive clustered columns of employees in that department.
+> For each department we'll store the department id and the name of the department (as a partioning key and a static column for that partitioning key), and then for each department partition key there will be successive clustered columns of employees in that department.

-We select employees-by-department by joining our SparkSQL tables on DEPARTMENT_ID.
+We create a dataframe containing employees-by-department by joining our SparkSQL tables employees and departments on DEPARTMENT_ID.

 In the Spark REPL:
 As an example, let's join the employees and departments tables.

-If you haven't already registered the Spark SQL tables do it like this:
+<b>Note:</b> If you haven't already registered the Spark SQL tables do it like this:

 <pre lang="scala">
 scala> employees.registerTempTable("empTable")

 scala> departments.registerTempTable("deptTable")
 </pre>

+Right, let's do the query joining the tables, using SparkSQL:
 <pre lang="scala">
 scala> val emp_by_dept = sqlContext.sql("SELECT d.department_id, d.department_name, e.employee_id, e.first_name, e.last_name FROM empTable e, deptTable d where e.department_id=d.department_id")
 </pre>